hiddentreasure411/hello-world/README.md

 Hi humans!

-Very new on GitHub.
-I like Pizza.
+I am very new on GitHub and like Pizza.
 I like chocolate cake too.